-At ServiceMaster Restoration by Wills, we specialize in certified mold removal and remediation in Connecticut, Massachusetts, and New York, including Springfield, New Haven, Hartford, Stamford, Norwalk, New Rochelle and nearby.
+At ServiceMaster Restoration by Wills, we specialize in certified mold removal and remediation in Connecticut, including Springfield, New Haven, Hartford, Stamford, Norwalk, New Rochelle, and nearby.
 For a free mold removal quote, call or e-mail us today!

-Unlike other hazardous materials such as asbestos, there are no clear regulations for "clearance levels" when conducting mold removal and remediation in Connecticut, Massachusetts, and New York.
+Unlike other hazardous materials such as asbestos, there are no clear regulations for "clearance levels" when conducting mold removal and remediation in Connecticut.
 However, the EPA has provided these goals for contractors seeking to perform successful mold remediation:

 Beware of contractors who lack the necessary experience, certifications, and training to effectively solve mold issues.